 The initiative would bring two major changes.
 Firstly, it would prevent commercial banks from creating money – how banks create money by lending.
 This task would become the exclusive domain of the Swiss National Bank (SNB), Switzerland’s central bank.

-It is true that commercial banks get a freeride off taxpayers – banks’ deposits that are implicitly guaranteed by the government.
-This susidises banks and promotes risky behaviour and is an obvious flaw in the system.
+It is true that commercial banks get a free ride off taxpayers – banks’ deposits are implicitly guaranteed by the government.
+This subsidises banks and promotes risky behaviour and is an obvious flaw in the system.
 Governments have reduced this problem by imposing tougher reserve and capital requirements on banks and other measures, however this has reduced but not eliminated the weakness.

 Hansruedi Weber, a retired primary school teacher and one of the initiators, says that banks can create money in unlimited quantities.
 However, commercial bank money creation is constrained by capital and reserve requirements and the demand for loans, something constrained by interest rates and minimum mortgage requirements.
 It is not a free-for-all system.

 Secondly, the initiative would change the way the central bank puts new money into the system.
 New money would be given to the government and the people.
 The premise here is that governments and people would do a better job of allocating funds than banks.

 The initiators claim these measures would improve the stability of the financial system by shifting all money creation into the responsible hands of the SNB, and, benefit society by giving new money to the government or people, from where it would be better invested.
 They also argue their system would reduce the risk of bank runs, government bailouts and asset bubbles.